niyazkadirov/middle-java-developer-roadmap/README.md

 # middle-java-developer-roadmap
-My path to becoming a Middle Java developer
+My path to becoming a Middle Java developer.